-How was the SS Uganda expected to carry on treating the casualty's from the pre arranged battles, as we must remember, there was no end date to the conflict, and further casualties would ensue.
+How was the SS Uganda expected to carry on treating the casualty's from the forthcoming battles, and as we must remember, there was no end date to the conflict, and further casualties would ensue.

+On 9th June 1982, SS Uganda.
 Received 160 wounded mainly from the Sir Galahad bombing.